The #1 Show for medical practitioners and holistic healers to have heart to heart conversations about their day to day lives.

 iTunes | Google Play | Spotify | Libsyn | iHeartRadio | Gaana | The Healers Cafe | Radio.com | and many more

-In this episode of The Healers Café, Manon Bolliger, FCAH, RBHT (facilitator and retired naturopath with 30+ years of practice) speaks with Alison Bladh about her work as a nutritionist to ease perimenopause and menopause symptoms naturally.
+In this episode of The Healers Café, Manon Bolliger, FCAH, RBHT (facilitator and retired naturopath with 30+ years of practice) speaks with Helen Dobra about the how numerous therapies can’t work until stored trauma is released form the body and mind.

 Highlights from today’s episode include: